Since 2009, Ferrovial has measured 100% of greenhouse gas emissions from its activities around the world in order to reduce its carbon footprint.

 In 2017 scope 1 & 2 emissions have been reduced by 28.4% in terms of intensity (2.65% above the target) with respect to the base year.
 In absolute terms, emissions have been reduced by 10.2%, despite the 25.4% increase in turnover since that year.

-For more detailed information about our Carbon Footprint see the Carbon Footprint Inventory history.
-The 2017 report will be available in the coming weeks.
+For a more detailed look at our climate strategy and information about our Carbon Footprint see the Carbon Footprint Inventory history.

 Since 2009, Ferrovial has measured 100% of greenhouse gas emissions from its activities around the world.